Stability of Weighted Majority Voting under Estimated Weights: Stability

-Observe first that a high variance in trustworthiness is \emph{good} for correctness, especially the extreme distribution when trust equals trustworthiness.
-In other words, it's better to have a $50\%$ chance for a source with $p = 0.9$ and $50\%$ for $p = 0.5$, than a source with $p = 0.7$.
+When trustworthiness is revealed for decision-making, we observe that a high variance in trustworthiness is \emph{good} for accuracy, especially the extreme distribution.
+That is, when a source is more trustworthy than the average, increasing its weight enhances overall decision accuracy.
+Conversely, when a source is less trustworthy than the average, it can degrade decision quality to some extent, but the impact is mitigated by reducing the weight of this source.
+In other words, it's better to have a $50\%$ chance for a source with $P = 0.9$ and $50\%$ for $P = 0.5$, than a source with $p = 0.7$.
 Formally,

 \begin{lemma} Take random variables $\pdisv$ defined in a Hypercube with $\expect(\pdisv)=\pestv$.
-The correctness of $\expect(\dsc(\pdisv))$ is bounded by the extreme distribution:
+The correctness of $\expect(\dscpdispdis)$ is bounded by the extreme distribution:

-\end{lemma} \begin{proof}[Sketch of Proof] Per Lemma \ref{lemma:WMV}, $\dsc(\pv)$ is convex in one dimension, so the extreme distribution maximises $\expect(\dsc(\pdisv))$ in that dimension.
-The Lemma follows by independence of the variables. \end{proof} Further, if trustworthiness is a value rather than a random variable, Lemma \ref{lemma-max_distribution} still holds.
-That is, \begin{corollary} For any point $\pv$ in the Hypercube, $\dsc(\pv)$ is bounded by a linear combination of the correctness of the vertexes of the hypercube.
+\end{lemma} \begin{proof}[Sketch of Proof] Per Lemma \ref{lemma:WMV}, $\dscpp$ is convex in one dimension, and the extreme distribution maximizes $\expect(\dscpdispdis)$ in that dimension.
+The Lemma follows by independence of the trustworthiness variables. \end{proof} Lemma \ref{lemma-max_distribution} demonstrates that the decision accuracy is bounded (not always 100\%), even in the ideal situation where \trustworthiness{} is given, and it is determined by the distribution of \trustworthiness{}.
+This is intuitive as more trustworthy sources should lead to better decisions.
+Further, if trustworthiness is a constant rather than a random variable, Lemma \ref{lemma-max_distribution} still holds.
+That is: \begin{corollary} For any point $\pv$ in the Hypercube, $\dscpp$ is bounded by a linear combination of the correctness of the vertexes of the hypercube.